Care for women at Sandringham

 Referring a patient from the Sandringham area

-Women living in the Sandringham area who have needs not met by the services at Sandringham should be referred to the closest tertiary hospital to their home.
-This may be Monash Hospital, Peninsula Health or the Women’s Parkville campus.
+Women living in the Sandringham area who have needs not met met by the services at Sandringham should be referred to the closest tertiary hospital to their home.
+This may be Monash Health, Peninsula Health or the Women’s at Parkville.

 The Women’s at Sandringham provides maternity care for low-risk women.
 If a woman is high risk, refer her to the closest tertiary hospital to their home e.g. Monash Medical Centre or the Women’s (Parkville campus).